Expenditure items can vary significantly from one activity to another. Any legitimate expense that is eligible can be included in the budget.

 Australia Council, other Federal Government, other State Government, local government

 All grants and sponsorship being sought from Local, State and Federal government, the Australia Council, and other government sources must be included, whether or not this support has been confirmed.
-If your application is to be assessed by a peer assessment
+If your application is to be assessed by an assessment

 panel, we will attempt to confirm the status of any pending funding applications directly with the funding body prior to the panel assessment.
 Do not include department grant funds being requested as part of this application.